How to Do Drop Sets

 I love drop sets.
 They take a hell out of your tank.

-Doing a drop set means doing a set till muscular failure, then lower the weight, and continue doing until absolute failure, and then repeating again.
+Doing a drop set means doing a set till muscular failure, then lower the weight and continue doing until absolute failure, then repeating again.

 You can drop any number of times you want, however, it is not recommended to drop more than 3 times.